 Are dogs permitted in Lucky Dumpling Market?

-Dogs are permitted in Lucky Dumpling Market until 7pm, provided they are on a lead, well socialised, and their owners clean up after them.
+Dogs are welcome in Lucky Dumpling Market, provided they are on a lead, well socialised, and their owners clean up after them.
 Please bring your own water bowl for your dog to drink from.
 We recommend dogs stay up until 7pm, after which the market can become busy and noisy for animals.

 Can I bring my own food and drink into Lucky Dumpling Market?